 Becca Stevens is one of the premiere preachers and speakers in the United States proclaiming love as the most powerful force for social change.
 She is an Episcopal priest and founder of Magdalene, residential communities of women who have survived prostitution, trafficking and addiction.
-She founded Thistle Farms in 2001 which currently employs nearly 50 residents and graduates, and houses a natural body care line, a paper and sewing studio and the Thistle Stop Café.
+She founded Thistle Farms in 2001 which currently employs nearly 50 residents and graduates, and houses a natural body care line, a paper and sewing studio, Thistle Stop Café, and its new global initiative, Shared Trade.
 She demonstrates that love is good business and raises millions of dollars annually for the organizations she runs.
 She is a prolific writer and has been featured in the New York Times and on ABC World News, NPR, PBS, CNN, and Huffington Post and named by the White House as one of 15 Champions of Change for violence against women in 2011.
-She was recently named 2014 Humanitarian of the Year by the Small Business Council of America, has been inducted into the Tennessee Women’s Hall of Fame, and was conferred an honorary doctorate by Sewanee: The University of the South.
-In fall 2013, Stevens launched the first Thistle Farms national conference welcoming attendees from over 30 states.
-Her newest book, “The Way of Tea & Justice: Rescuing the World’s Favorite Beverage from its Violent History,” will release in 2014.
-Stevens lives in Nashville with her husband, Grammy-winning songwriter Marcus Hummon, and their three sons.
+She was named 2014 Humanitarian of the Year by the Small Business Council of America, has been inducted into the Tennessee Women’s Hall of Fame, and was conferred an honorary doctorate by Sewanee: The University of the South.
+Her newest book is, “The Way of Tea & Justice: Rescuing the World’s Favorite Beverage from its Violent History.”
+She lives in Nashville with her husband, Grammy-winning songwriter Marcus Hummon, and their three sons.